This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-One frosty autumn morning we quickly slaughtered the pigs and transported them to the butchers.
-We had a lot of mixed emotions that day and for a few weeks afterwards but this was our first time raising animals for meat so perhaps this was to be expected.
+One frosty autumn morning, we quickly slaughtered the pigs and transported them to the butchers.
+We had a lot of mixed emotions that day and for a few weeks afterward, but this was our first time raising animals for meat, so perhaps this was to be expected.
 Raising pigs was a humbling experience that left us with a much deeper appreciation for the meat that we put on our table.

 Eight things you should know about raising pigs

-There is a freezer filled with organic pasture raised pork, healthy nourishment for our family.
+There is a freezer filled with organic pasture-raised pork, which is healthy nourishment for our family.
 The lard has been lovingly rendered and frozen for future use.
-Homemade old fashioned lard soap is on a shelf in the linen closet.
+Homemade old-fashioned lard soap is on a shelf in the linen closet.
 Bones have been used to make broth.
 We have done our best to waste nothing, and that, I think, is important.
 Our experience with pigs was as close to perfect as it could be.
 Based on our experience, here are seven things that you should know about raising pigs.

-There are many ways to do it, but in our experiences, you will want sturdy fencing wherever you intend to let pigs roam.
-You will also need an electric fence kit, to protect the real fence from wear and tear.
-A pigs natural instinct is to go forward rather than to back away.
+There are many ways to do it, but in our experience, you will want sturdy fencing wherever you intend to let pigs roam.
+You will also need an electric fence kit to protect the real fence from wear and tear.
+A pig’s natural instinct is to go forward rather than back away.

-We were fortunate enough to have an abundance of wild apple trees nearby and we foraged dozens of bushels of apples throughout the autumn.
-Collecting wild food is labor intensive but the upside is that it is free.
-You can also try and talk to your local grocer about setting aside produce they intend to throw away, and micro-brewery’s might be willing to give you their spent brewers grain.
+We were fortunate enough to have an abundance of wild apple trees nearby, and we foraged dozens of bushels of apples throughout the autumn.
+Collecting wild food is labor intensive, but the upside is that it is free.
+You can also try and talk to your local grocer about setting aside produce they intend to throw away, and micro-breweries might be willing to give you their spent brewers’ grain.

-They’ll need plenty of clean water and this was the biggest challenge for us.
-They would often tip over their water bucket and their snouts, dirty from rooting all day, meant that water needed to be changed often.
-When October came around the garden hose froze and we were hauling buckets of water from the house.
+They’ll need plenty of clean water, which was our biggest challenge.
+They would often tip over their water bucket, and their snouts, dirty from rooting all day, meant that water needed to be changed often.
+When October came around, the garden hose froze, and we were hauling buckets of water from the house.
 This was not ideal.

 You will benefit from having a good system for providing your pigs with water.
-The farmers that we bought our pigs from had nipple waterers and they were very happy with that system.
-You can hook the nipple waterers up to a garden hose or have them properly plumbed in.
-Some people use a large water grade barrel, though this may not work in winter.
+The farmers that we bought our pigs from had nipple waterers, and they were very happy with that system.
+You can hook the nipple waterers to a garden hose or plumb them properly.
+Some people use a large food-grade barrel, though this may not work in winter.

-Pigs also need an area to wallow, which is basically a large shallow hole filled with water.
+Pigs also need a wallow area, which is a large shallow hole filled with water.
 They roll around in water/mud to cool down.
 We used a small plastic children’s pool for the pigs.
-Once they outgrew that we found an area that made a natural wallow for them.
+Once they outgrew that, we found an area that made a natural wallow for them.
 Having a good wallow reduced the number of times the pigs tipped over their water bucket.
 Maybe they were trying to tell us something!

 6. Pasture & Space

 They’ll spend all day digging up roots and bugs, happily munching away.
-We had about one half acre of pasture for the four pigs.
-By October they had tilled and rooted the entire pasture.
-If you plan to have pigs every year or year round you would want multiple pasture areas so that you can rotate the pasture which will keep your land healthy.
+We had about half an acre of pasture for the four pigs.
+By October, they had tilled, fertilized, and rooted the entire pasture.
+If you plan to have pigs every year or year round, you would want multiple pasture areas so that you can rotate the pasture, which will keep your land healthy.

-Pigs raised on the same land, repetitively, can introduce problem (worms.)
+Pigs raised on the same land, repetitively, can introduce problems (worms.)
 A happy pig with space to roam is a far less troublesome pig.
-They never tried to escape, the fence was never “tested” or damaged and the pigs loved to race one another back to the gate when we called them for food.
+They never tried to escape, the fence was never “tested” or damaged, and the pigs loved to race one another back to the gate when we called them for food.